 ||Availability||Not available to visiting students

-The course has been designed to operate in a hybrid mode.
+The course operates in a hybrid mode.
 It is structured around a series of pre-recorded lectures and live online discussions, all supported by on-campus workshops and tutorials.
 The lectures are presented by architects and related professionals involved in the creation of the built environment.
 They offer the student perspectives on a range of issues pertinent to the profession, which are to be developed with reference to key readings, explored through discussion, and reflected upon through the various coursework assignments.